moustakas/desi-photometry/README.md

   addition, the merged catalog (`targetphot-guadalupe.fits`) contains a `SURVEY` (`<U7`), `PROGRAM` (`<U6`), and `TILEID` (`np.int32`) column.

-* As for fuji, some targets have partial or minimal targeting information (e.g., *secondary* targets), in which case we populate "missing" columns with zeros or blank strings (depending on the data type of the column).
+* As for Fuji, some targets have partial or minimal targeting information (e.g., *secondary* targets), in which case we populate "missing" columns with zeros or blank strings (depending on the data type of the column).